WICG/attribution-reporting-api/EVENT.md

 transitional phase while third-party cookies are available and the browser will check for the presence of the `ar_debug` cookie set by the reporting origin.
-Failure modes that are privacy neutral (e.g. a source is rejected due to the [destination limits](#limiting-the-number-of-unique-destinations-covered-by-unexpired-sources)) are reported regardless the presence of third-party cookies.
+Failure modes that are privacy neutral (e.g. a source is rejected due to the [destination limit](#limiting-the-number-of-unique-destinations-covered-by-unexpired-sources)) are reported regardless the presence of third-party cookies.

 The browser will send non-credentialed secure HTTP `POST` requests to the